eye-diseases

 DIABETES AND THE RETINA

-Diabetes can affect sight by causing cataracts, glaucoma, and most importantly damage the blood vessels inside the eye, a condition known as “Diabetic Retinopathy”.
+Diabetes can affect eyesight by causing cataracts, glaucoma, and most importantly damage the blood vessels inside the eye, a condition known as “Diabetic Retinopathy”.
 Diabetic retinopathy is a complication of diabetes that is caused by changes in the blood vessels of the retina.
 When blood vessels in the retina are damaged they may leak blood and grow fragile, brush-like branches and scar the tissue.
 This can blur or distort the vision.
 Diabetic eye diseases are a leading cause of blindness worldwide.
 People with untreated diabetes are said to be 25 times more likely to suffer from blindness than the general population.
 The longer a person has diabetes, the higher the risk of developing diabetic retinopathy.

 RETINAL DETACHMENT